 The official Czech currency is the Czech crown (CZK, Kč).
 We use coins in values of CZK 1, CZK 2, CZK 5, CZK 10, CZK 20 and CZK 50 and following banknotes: CZK 50, CZK 100, CZK 200, CZK 500, CZK 1,000, CZK 2,000 and CZK 5,000.
 Some places accept Euro but it is necessary to buy Czech crowns for your visit.

 There are several ways how to get your Czech crowns.
 You can withdraw money through ATM machines.
-In this case current exchange rate of your bank applies and withdrawal fees will be charged according to your bank’s terms and conditions.
+In this case current exchange rate of your bank applies and withdrawal fees will be charged according to your bank’s terms and conditions (watch out for "ATM"s with 20% charge for each transaction).
 You can exchange money in a bank where they usually charge a few percent on top for the transaction fees.
 Or you use services of an exchange office.
 Always be cautious and ask for the accurate exchange rate and exact amount you would get.
 Especially in Prague you can sometimes encounter misleading rates or high handling fees.
 Avoid exchanging your money with people who stop you on the street or at the airport, it is most likely a scam!
 Here you can check current exchange rates.

 ATM / cash machines